S-S-Poojitha/awesome-readme/Contributing_Guidelines.md

    - Go to your forked repository on GitHub.
    - Click "Compare & Pull Request."
    - Provide a descriptive title and details for your PR.

-## Testing

-- Ensure all tests pass locally before submitting your PR.
-- Add new tests for your changes, if applicable.

 ## Reviewing and Feedback

 - Be respectful when providing feedback on PRs.